Madrague de Giens (shipwreck): Ship construction

 The vessel was built by a method of construction known as shell-first or plating, meaning that the frame was built first with the later addition of a skeleton.
 It was, however, not built entirely shell-first, but involved some elements of skeleton or frame-first construction.
 The keel, extended by a long fore foot ending with a concave stempost tilted towards the back, was laid first, then edge jointed by mortise (10 to 12 cm deep and 8 cm wide) and tenon (20 to 22 cm long, 8 cm wide, and 1.5 cm thick), construction to three strakes.
 This first section of the ship, the keel and the first three planks, was made from elm.
 Floor timbers were then bolted directly to the keel, giving greater rigidity to the internal skeleton.
 Next, the rest of the framing was added, joined with straight nails and treenails.
 These few early frames acted as guides and supports during construction.
 Then, the rest of the planking was added, the lower skeleton first, followed by the upper shell (independent of the frames, with treenails inserted from inside the hull).
 Futtocks were inserted last and a second skin of thinner planks of fir was fitted to the exterior of the ship and covered in lead.
 A layer of planks, 6 cm thick, was also fitted inside in order to cover the internal frames, strengthening the hull through double planking and elaborate, complex keel scarves.
 A massive cutwater, over a length of 1.45m, placed against the front-butt protected and strengthened the stern of the axial frame.

+Unusually, for a Mediterranean ship dated to classical antiquity, the hull was largely built of hardwoods.
+The only significant softwood element is the outer skin of the hull planking.
+The inner (and main) planking layer is of elm, which was also used for the keel, ceiling and other hull framework components.
+The mast step is of oak and most of the futtocks are walnut.

+The structure of the ship's hull is a good example of the edge-to-edge mortised and tenoned hull planking providing much of the hull's strength.
+The sectional dimensions of the frames are not of appreciably greater than, for instance, those of the Kyrenia ship, a vessel of a third of the overall length and much less cargo capacity.
+The double layer of planking also contributes additional hull strength, as do the internal stringers.
+This contrasts with the structural design concepts of carvel construction, which saw a slow and complex development in the first millennium AD.
+Carvel relies largely on the underlying framework of the hull for its strength, whilst ships like the Madrague de Giens vessel had an internal framework that simply provided additional reinforcement.